la2050/archive/_projects/2014/griffith-observatory-a-planetarium-for-2050-now.md

       Griffith Observatory serves not only our local community, but also visitors from around the world and from across the nation.
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Learn” metrics?:
+    - >-
+      Informal learning experiences such as planetarium shows inspire the future, one imagination at a time by motivating students and lifelong learners to go out and read a book, ask a question, or stay in school.
   impact_metrics: >-
     Griffith Observatory is unique among Los Angeles institutions as a place where a broad range of demographic audiences, including students and adult